Ypertex/inhabitu-ghost/README.md

+# Disclaimer

+**Development of this theme has been discontinued as of February 2018.
+Instead, it has been ported to [inhabitu-hugo](https://github.com/Ypertex/inhabitu-hugo), a theme for the [Hugo publishing platform](http://gohugo.io/).**

+Please also note that this theme was heavily customized for use on the [Ypertex blog](https://blog.ypertex.com).
+It is not recommended to directly use it on your productive Ghost instance without prior customization to your own blog.

 # About Inhabitu

 Inhabitu is a single-column theme for the [Ghost publishing platform](https://ghost.org).
 It was developed for the [Ypertex blog](https://blog.ypertex.com).
 The name Inhabitu comes from the latin expression “in habitu” and means “in disguise”—what an interface theme esentially is there for: to disguise it.